 A good questions for any Christian wondering what side of the fight they should be on in any issue is this: Which side points to Christ more?
 Not to our societies version of Christ who himself was merely a social activist, but to the biblical Christ affirmed in the same Scriptures which point out plain sins which Jesus came to save us from.

 Another question to ask yourself when considering the link between Christianity and social justice is: What does the most natural reading of Scripture plainly explain?
 Just read your Bible and follow its most natural and likely interpretation.
-When God says homosexuality is sin (1 Corinthians 6:9), it’s very probable this means it’s sin.
+Altering the original text to something different to change its meaning, using “historical facts” to add extra meaning to the text, or just plain avoiding the Bible but still “preaching” a “Christian” sermon are all common tricks from the devil.

 Don’t follow the masses, for the masses are controlled by Satan (1 John 5:19).
 Follow God by obeying the Bible as it always points us to Christ.
 Social justice and Christianity may or may not fit together.
 Social justice can be used by Satan or Christians.
 Therefore, may we never follow a movement but God alone.